 Car Accident Attorney Philadelphia

-Car Accidents can be complicated when they occur.
+Car Accidents can be complicated.
 Victims of Car Accidents carry many misconceptions about the role insurance plays when there is property damage and especially when an Injury Occurs.
 Many people have two major misconceptions.
-The first is that their insurance provides “full coverage” and the second one is “since the accident is not my fault, the other driver has to pay for my medical bills”.
+The first is that their insurance provides “full coverage” and the second is “since the accident is not my fault, the other driver has to pay for my medical bills.”
 At The Law Offices of Greg Prosmushkin, P.C., we hear these two misconceptions on a daily basis.

-Misconception number one – “I have full coverage”.
-Typically this statement is wrong; especially if you were not at fault and are making a claim for personal injuries.
+Misconception number one – “I have full coverage.”
+This statement is wrong; especially if you were not at fault, and are making a claim for personal injuries.
 There is no such thing as full coverage.
-What we have learned from interviewing hundreds of clients who say this is that the coverage that they typically have is minimal coverage.
+We have learned from interviewing hundreds of clients who say this that the coverage they have is typically minimal.
 The coverage is designed to allow the driver to operate a car legally.
 This means that if you are an insured, you are protected up to the limit of liability if you cause the accident.
 Other than that, these people are usually not covered if they are struck by a vehicle that had no insurance or not enough insurance.
 In addition, these policies are usually binding for limited tort.
 That means that you cannot sue for damages to your person unless you suffered a serious impairment of a bodily function.
 This is very difficult to prove, and "serious impairment" is defined by the insurance company, not you.

 For something resembling "full coverage," coverage needs to be paid for uninsured and underinsured driver risks.
 Coverage also needs to be for the right amount of money.
-Only then can a person rightly say that they are fully covered, but only up to the amount that they contract.
+Only then can a person rightly say that they are fully covered, but even then only up to the amount that they contract.
 Therefore, larger limits of bodily injury coverage and Uninsured and Underinsured Motorist should provide a safe pool of money to be able to access should you sustain serious injuries.

 Philadelphia Car Accident Attorney Free Consultation